-Recently European leaders as Juncker or Merkel has stressed the fact that after US Iran Deal withdraw the European Union must take action under a new framework.
+Recently European leaders as Juncker or Merkel has stressed the fact that after the withdrawal of US from Iran Deal the European Union must take action under a new framework.
 This decision comes after several steps taken from the American Administration to impose a strategic line against any attempt towards negotiation with Middle East or/and be part of global agreements.

 For those leaders and countries that believe on international agreements and are committed to respect them, SDG16 supposes an steady work on peace building that has as a main pillar the reshape of institutions and by sure, the own fair relationship with their partners.
 Is in this context that SDG 17 acquires a new dimension that should be taken into account for the EU on their political relations.

 As clearly identified by European leaders, US is not a partner anymore, although we could expect that in certain and very specific situations it could be possible to make a bilateral agreement, but not much more than that.

 An isolationist strategy focused on breaking international agreements, having Israel as main –maybe only- partner, making “political friendship” and “Make America 1st” is not in line with an European and global perspective under the framework of a revolutionary focus marked by the SDG´s.

 The EU must lead a new process by integrating more countries and building new bridges with Asia and Latin America on an attempt to implement the SDG´s on a global basis.
 For achieving those goals an innovative work on Diplomacy is strongly needed and a new framework of cooperation and international relations should give path to current predominant role of US.